machinedge/building-effective-agents/README.md

 # Building Effective Agents

-A comprehensive guide to designing and implementing LLM-based agentic systems — from simple augmented LLMs to fully autonomous agents.
+A guide to designing and implementing LLM-based agentic systems — from simple augmented LLMs to fully autonomous agents.

 ## About